Maia-Everett/lintian.eu/_posts/2024-09-14-warcraft-retrospective-35.md

 Said "Garabon or Gilithos or something" is, of course, none other than Grand Marshal Garithos.
 Not only did our [General Failure](https://tvtropes.org/pmwiki/pmwiki.php/Main/GeneralFailure) needlessly alienate some of his best troops with his racism, but now he has been outright ensorcelled by a dreadlord and is fighting on the undead's side.

+For some reason, our army of overpowered minions from the previous mission have evaporated, and Varimathras now calls Sylvanas's forces "paltry".
 Instead of attacking either base head on, Sylvanas hatches a plan.
 Her banshees ambush two footmen returning from a patrol, and possess them.

 {% figure [caption:"We serve anyone!
 Anyone you say!
 Just please don't eject our souls out of our bodies-- AAAAAA!"] %}![Dreadlord's Fall](/assets/wr/wc3x_undead5.jpg)
 {% endfigure %}